What is Structured Workplace Learning (SWL)?

-Structured workplace learning is on-the-job training during which a student is expected to master a set of skills or competencies related to a course accredited by the Victorian Registration and Qualifications Authority (VRQA) or the Australian Skills Quality Authority (ASQA), and undertaken as part of either the VCE or the VCAL.
+Structured workplace learning is on-the-job training during which a student is expected to master a set of skills or competencies related to a course accredited by the Victorian Registration and Qualifications Authority (VRQA) or the Australian Skills Quality Authority (ASQA), and undertaken as part of either the VCE, VCE VM or VPC.

-- assessment of units of competence/modules, as determined by the school or RTO; and
+- be assessed in units of competency, as determined by the school or RTO

 Benefits for Employers:

 Becoming a host employer or involving yourself in school activities is a great opportunity for you to: